tahoe-lafs/tahoe-lafs/docs/README.txt

 If you have `tox` installed, you can run `tox -e docs` and then open the resulting docs/_build/html/index.html in your web browser.

-If you have Sphinx and Make installed, you can also run `make html` within the docs directory.
-You may also need to install some additional Python packages, such as `setuptools` and `recommonmark`.

 Note that Sphinx can also process Python docstrings to generate API documentation.
 Tahoe-LAFS currently does not use Sphinx for this purpose.